Still too few women in MINT subjects

-Women in the IT sector are suffering with appalling regularity from the Imposter syndrome: they believe that they can not do anything at all and that no-one has noticed it yet.
-They tend to stay in the background and are afraid to be unfit for tasks.
+Women in the IT sector suffer from imposter syndrome with alarming regularity: They are of the opinion that they can actually do nothing and that no one has noticed it yet.
+They tend to stay in the background and fear that they will not be suitable for tasks.
 This sets the challenge for recruitment: companies have to arouse the tightrope between interest, but not with (too high) standards the women directly at the Casting scare off.

 Men still deserve more

 Furthermore, women are less likely to be motivated by abstract careers or money.
-Content and topics play a higher role on average than their male counterparts.
+On average, content and topics play a higher role than with their male colleagues.

 Perhaps because many companies believe that salary may be a negligible factor in hiring women: men still earn more for the same work.
 So far, women's gross hourly earnings were still 21 percent lower than men's - for every euro a man earns, a woman earns just 79 cents.
 It is up to companies to close this gender pay gap.

 In order to give an equal opportunity to women in the recruitment process, it is advisable that male and female recruiters with different backgrounds and ethnicities examine potential new candidates.
 This creates different opinions, which usually illuminate different aspects of a candidate and thus allow a better and more differentiated picture.

 Another important point is the CV.
 On the one hand, it is the centerpiece, where personnel determine whether the candidate fits the job.
 On the other hand, the CV may become a stumbling block if recruiters cling too much to previous titles or career advancements.